16 Great Books on Indonesia

 It took me a long time to get through The Birdwoman’s Palate not because it was bad, but because I wanted to savor the beautiful descriptions of the food and places of Indonesia.

-Aruna, who doesn’t seem to take the mission seriously, invites her two best friends (Bono a talented chef and Nadezhda, a food critic) to join her and a colleague that she dislikes named Farish as they visit different cities in Indonesia.
+Aruna, who doesn’t seem to take the mission seriously, invites her two best friends (Bono, a talented chef, and Nadezhda, a food critic) along on her travels throughout Indonesia.

 I love her ability to describe places so vividly.